 Yes.
 Petals can also be microwaved.
 Simply wrap them in a paper towel and put them in the oven for around 3 minutes.
 You can adjust the time until they are completely dried out.
 Store the dried petals in an airtight container.

-You can arrange your freshly plucked out petals on a tray and place them outside in direct sunlight.
+You can arrange your freshly plucked petals on a tray and place them outside in direct sunlight.
 This process must be repeated until the petals are completely dried out for proper storage.

 Use a Freeze Dryer